 While the current number of Fellows who can be elected is 50 per year, RAEng will temporarily raise the number to 60 for the years 2021-2026.
 It also aims to ensure that half of all new candidates will be from the groups listed.
 To support these ambitions, RAEng is scaling up its support for the Proactive Nominations Panel to identify more candidates and encourage nominations.

 As part of this effort, the 2020 the deadline for Fellowship nominations has been extended from 1 September to 1 October 2020.
-Anyone seeking more information or wishing put forward candidates (including self-nominations) is encouraged to contact email@example.com
+Anyone seeking more information on any part of this process is encouraged to contact firstname.lastname@example.org

 To find out more please visit the RAEng website.